-I am currently looking for a new MSc student starting next Fall (2019).
+I am currently looking for new graduate students starting next Fall (2019).
 Apply by January 15 for Fall admission.
 More information here: http://sarahlambart.com/openpositions.html

-Undergraduate Research Opportunities: Students interested in proposing new projects to start in summer/fall 2019 should contact me in January 2019.
+Undergraduate Research Opportunities: Students interested in proposing new UROP projects to start in fall 2019 should contact me not later than April 15th 2019.